GuidoZam/espc-spfx-session-demo/README.md

 This project demonstrates a SharePoint Framework (SPFx) web part solution integrated with modern CI/CD and automated testing practices.
 It features:

-- **HelloWorld Web Part**: A sample SPFx web part showcasing basic React integration, localization, and asset management.
+- **NewCustomerForm Web Part**: A sample SPFx web part showcasing basic React integration, localization, and asset management.
 - **Automated Testing**: End-to-end tests using Playwright, including authentication flows for Microsoft 365 and SharePoint Online.
 - **CI/CD Integration**: GitHub Actions workflows for building, testing, and deploying the solution.
 - **Azure Storage Deployment**: Example configuration for deploying assets to Azure Storage.